RaftLib/RaftLib/README.md

 cmake file so that we can have similar functionality.
 Theres also a bit of cleanup to do as I transition fully from Make to CMake.

-A lot of the auto-optimization stuff has been pulled out temporaril while I'm working on cross-platform compatibility.
+A lot of the auto-optimization stuff has been pulled out temporarily while I'm working on cross-platform compatibility.
 A lot of the low level API calls are well, low level and Linux/Unix/OS X specific so I'm working on building in Windows versions of those specific calls.
-Should be done in a few weeks. ( 5 Jan 2015, jcb )
+Should be done in a few weeks. ( 5 Jan 2016, jcb )

+Added in prefetch for object types larger than a single cache line.
+Profiling shows that it's really not beneficial on most platforms with good prefetch algorithms.
+(25 March 2016, jcb )